 Any patient who has a retained surgical sponge, surgical towel, surgical gauze or surgical pad can develop an abdominal infection, abscess or sepsis which is an overwhelming, and potentially deadly, infection throughout the entire body.
 Sometimes, the body will recognize the foreign body and try to seal it off or encapsulate it.
 Other times, in an attempt to try and get rid of the retained surgical item, the body will try and attack it and it causes an inflammatory reaction in the abdomen.
 The inflammatory reaction can lead to adhesions, scar tissue, perforations of the bowel or internal organ damage.
 Many patients who have retained surgical items in their abdomen may go on to have a portion of their bowel removed due to extensive scar tissue, damage or adhesions.

-Here at the Philadelphia Beasley Firm hospital negligence law firm, our lawyers, doctors and nurses have evaluated and successfully helped patients who had suffered from infections or abdominal problems that occurred because of a retained surgical sponge or surgical tool.
+Here at The Beasley Firm, our hospital negligence lawyers in Philadelphia have evaluated and successfully helped patients who had suffered from infections or abdominal problems that occurred because of a retained surgical sponge or surgical tool.
 If you or a loved one has been injured due to a retained surgical sponge or other surgical item, please feel free to call us at (215) 866-2424 for a strictly confidential and free consultation.
 Our experienced medical and legal surgical error teams are here to help you.